nwchemgit/nwchem-wiki/Basis.md

 basis set.

-The basis functions to be used for a given calculation can be drawn from a standard set in the [EMSL basis set library](https://bse.pnl.gov/bse/portal) that is included in the release of NWChem.
+The basis functions to be used for a given calculation can be drawn from a standard set in the [Basis set library](https://www.basissetexchange.org/) that is included in the release of NWChem.
 Alternatively, the user can specify particular functions explicitly in the input, to define a particular basis set.